otrv4/otrv4/otrv4.md

 protocol (DAKE).

 TODO: How are long-term public keys distributed?
-In OTRv3 they are distributed as part of the AKE.
+In OTRv3 they are distributed as part of the DAKE.

 ### Requesting a conversation